Toaster Oven Roasted Green Beans

 Green beans are delicious.
 So you’ll inevitably want to roast more than the pan that came with your toaster oven can handle.

-For smaller toaster ovens you can cook your beans in two batches or opt for an 8 x 8 metal baking dish or toaster oven – safe ceramic dish instead.
-3-12-2017 Update: Glass dishes are not safe to use in a toaster oven.
+For smaller toaster ovens you can cook your beans in two batches or use an 8 x 8 metal baking pan.
+We avoid glass baking dishes since most manufacturers advise not to use them in a toaster oven.

 If you use the baking dish you will have to turn the beans more often during cooking.
 This helps to prevent the bottom layer from steaming instead of roasting.